Women in Leadership

 The Lunch Gathering

 In addition to the annual conference, the Women in Leadership program includes regional lunch gatherings in the Murdock Trust’s funding region (currently in Montana and Idaho).
-The gatherings are held in the fall and include lunch, a short program, facilitated networking with other leaders attending the event and introduction to the Murdock Trust’s grants and enrichment opportunities.
+The gatherings are held in the fall (paused for 2023) and include lunch, a short program to receive content/tools/resources, facilitated networking with other leaders attending the event and introduction to the Murdock Trust’s grants and enrichment opportunities.

-If you are interested in taking part in these gatherings, please email email@example.com.
+If you are interested in taking participating in future lunch gatherings, please email email@example.com.

 Our Next Conference